Marxist literary criticism: History

 Karl Marx's studies have provided a basis for much in socialist theory and research.
 Marxism aims to revolutionize the concept of work through creating a classless society built on control and ownership of the means of production.
 In such a society, the means of production (the base in the architectural metaphor Marx uses to analyze and describe the structure of any given society in written human history) are possessed in common by all people rather than being owned by an elite ruling class.
 Marx believed that economic determinism, dialectical materialism and class struggle were the three principles that explained his theories.
 (Though Marx does attribute a teleological function to the economic, he is no determinist.
 As he and Friedrich Engels write in The Communist Manifesto, the class struggle in its capitalist phase could well end "in the common ruin of the contending classes," and as Terry Eagleton argues in Why Marx Was Right, "Capitalism can be used to build socialism, but there is no sense in which the whole historical process is secretly laboring towards this goal.")
-The bourgeoisie (dominant class who control and own the means of production) and proletariat (subordinate class: the ones who do not own and control the means of production) were the only two classes who engaged in hostile interaction to achieve class consciousness.
+The bourgeoisie (dominant class who control and own the means of production) and the proletariat (subordinate class: ones who do not own and control the means of production) were the only two classes who engaged in hostile interaction to achieve class consciousness.
 (In Marx's thought, it is only the proletariat, the working class, that must achieve class consciousness.
 The bourgeoisie is already quite well aware of its position and power in the capitalist paradigm.
-As individuals, workers know that they are being exploited in order to produce surplus value, the value produced by the worker that is appropriated by the capitalists; however, the working class must realize that they are being exploited not only as individuals but as a class.
+As individuals, workers know that they are being exploited in order to produce surplus value, the value produced by the worker that the capitalists appropriate; however, the working class must realize that they are being exploited not only as individuals but as a class.
 It is upon this realization that the working class reaches class consciousness).
-Marx believed that all past history is a struggle between hostile and competing economic classes in the state of change.
+Marx believed that all history is a struggle between hostile and competing economic classes in a state of change.
 Marx and Engels collaborated to produce a range of publications based on capitalism, class struggles, and socialist movements.

 These theories and ideologies can be found within three published works: